ruby/www.ruby-lang.org/en/downloads/index.md

 #### Mac OS X

 Ruby 1.8.7 is fully supported in Mac OS X Lion as well as many popular Ruby gems (packages).
-For details, see the [Ruby wiki at MacOS Forge][11].
+For details, see the [Ruby wiki at Mac OS Forge][11].

 Mac OS X Tiger is packaged with version 1.8.2 of Ruby, and Leopard ships